vitlug/wtflinux/README.md

 You will battle it out against each other over super-interesting Linux riddles and kernel hackery, to proceed to the forthcoming rounds.<br>
 There will be a bonus round with a surprise as well :)

+>**NOTE**: This competition is only available to the members of the VIT Linux Users Group, at Vellore Institute of Technology, Vellore.